Ciunkos/ciunkos.com/src/blog/posts/debugging-javascript-the-basics/index.md

 }
 ```

 When we run this with `[10, 34, 23, 50]` it returns an `undefined`.
 Why?
-Let's put some `console.log` calls to see how it is evaluated.
+Let’s put some `console.log` calls to see how it is evaluated.

 ```javascript
 function getMaxAge(people) {